JaredRathbun/TeamMicrosoftPaint/README.md

 ## Important Implementation Notes
 - This project is written using Python 3.10.6.
 Please make sure you have this version or greater installed in order for code to run and interpret correctly.

+## Security Implementation
+- This project is TLS encryption ready.
+In order for the server to successfully encrypt data, a private/public key pair must be provided in the `instance` folder.
+Please generate a key pair using OpenSSL, or contact Jared Rathbun (rathbunj@merrimack.edu) for a test key pair.